foundriesio/docs/source/reference-manual/boards/se050_imx6ull.rst

 i.MX 6ULL Evaluation kit With SE050ARD
 =======================================

-This page walks through installing a FoundriesFactory® image with SE050 hardware enabled onto the NXP® ``imx6ullevk``, connected to the NXP OM-SE050ARD development platform.
+This page walks through installing a FoundriesFactory™ Platform image with SE050 hardware enabled onto the NXP® ``imx6ullevk``, connected to the NXP OM-SE050ARD development platform.

 .. note::